 - For the curious or the informed Italophile, a lecture series, Out of Exile explores the Divine Comedy, Dante’s poetic achievements and the art that it inspired during the month of August.
 (POSTPONED UNTIL MARCH 2022)

 - For regular 3MBS listeners and new listeners, a broadcast festival from September 13th to September 20th will feature live-to-air performances and interviews from the curators and presenters of the Out of Exile series.

 - For live-music lovers, live performances of work inspired by the Divine Comedy will feature in a program called The Love that Moved the Stars during September.

-And finally, there will be an opportunity to explore the Dante holdings of books and artworks from the State Library of Victoria and the National Gallery of Victoria during the State Library of Victoria’s exhibition World of the Book until July 31, 2022.
+And finally, there will be an opportunity to explore the Dante holdings of books and artworks from the State Library of Victoria and the National Gallery of Victoria during the State Library of Victoria’s exhibition World of the book 2021-22: The rare, the sacred and the iconic through September 2022.

 Curators’ vision for the 3MBS Dante700 Festival

 Dante Alighieri, the author of the Divine Comedy, took his last breath 700 years ago between September 13 and 14 1321.
 He died as a political exile in Ravenna, lamenting the salty bread, the abysmal standards of the church and the licentiousness of his beloved homeland Florence.

 Karen van Spall and I celebrate the composers who were inspired by Dante in a 10-hour series called Dante in Music that includes music by Verdi, Liszt, Rachmaninoff, Tchaikovsky, Zandonai, Granados and Tischenko now streaming for free on the Festival website.